randomBrainstormer/MMM-GoogleCalendar/README.md

 ### Configuration Options

-Work in progress.
-PRs are welcome.
-Most of the options from the original calendar module are implemented, please check the [MagicMirror² documentation](https://docs.magicmirror.builders/modules/calendar.html).
+Altough this module works with Google calendars only, most of the options from the original calendar module are supported, please check the [MagicMirror² documentation](https://docs.magicmirror.builders/modules/calendar.html).
+PRs with latest chanes are always welcome.